-Armenia Travel Guide: Money Saving Tips
+Armenia Travel Guide: Money-Saving Tips

 - Enjoy the free spaces – There are plenty of free parks as well as many free hiking trails around the country.
 Save your budget and enjoy the outdoors!

-Where To Stay in Armenia
+Where to Stay in Armenia

 How to Get Around Armenia

+Public transportation – Public transportation isn’t the best in Armenia.
 The public transport websites aren’t translated into English, so it is much better to ask at your hostels for guidance to help you use the local and intercity buses.
 In the cities, it is easy to walk from place to place.

-Trains – There are daily trains connecting Yerevan to Gyumri (three hours), Yeraskh (1.5 hours), Araks (one hour), Arrat (one hour), and Hrazdan (1.5 hours).
+Trains – There are daily trains connecting Yerevan to Gyumri (3 hours), Yeraskh (1.5 hours), Araks (1 hour), Ararat (1 hour), and Hrazdan (1.5 hours).
 In the summer months, the Hrazdan line gets extended to Lake Sevan.
-One-way tickets cost between 5,920-10,210 AMD ($12-21 USD).
+One-way tickets cost between 3,500-12,500 AMD.

-Train tickets to nearby cities outside of Armenia, such as Bratislava, Prague, and Budapest, are also quite affordable.
-Expect to pay between 5,920-17,190 AMD ($12-35 USD) for a one-way ticket.
+Train tickets to nearby cities outside of Armenia, such as Tbilisi, cost around 9,800-12,000 AMD for a one-way ticket.
 You can purchase tickets online at the official railway website, Railway.am.